What I Wish Someone Told Me BEFORE Taking Online Classes

 “Online platforms are getting more and more advanced, and provide increasing ways to interact and network online.
 But you still have to be more proactive than you would in a classroom setting, and make the first move to reach out to people,” Alden says.

-“I wished I would have known how awesome the experience was,” says attorney, author and advocate Alexis Moore.
+“I wish I would have known how awesome the experience was,” says attorney Alexis Moore.

 “Traditional school is stressful in comparison to online education because of the precious time wasted for students: the drive to and from class, finding a seat and the endless distractions.
 So much is involved just getting to the classroom, whereas online you are in your own environment, safe from germs and the stress of driving.
 Online classes save you so much time that you can never get back.”